kalyanitiwari-java-lab/nd035-project01-chatroom/README.md

 # nd035-chatroom-project
-This is Chat Room project for Udacity Java Developer Nanodegree (nd035)
+This is Chat Room project for Udacity Java Developer Nanodegree (nd035).

-This project requires Udacity nd035 students to implement a web-based Chat Room application
+This project requires Udacity nd035 students to implement a web-based Chat Room application.
 It is implemented using **WebSocket API**.
 It also uses **Thymeleaf template engine** for rendering UI.

 ## Tools Required